-An example of how I communicate real stories providing a lens into target customers assisting teams in identifying gaps with the goal to articulate exactly what opportunities may exist to design solutions.
+An example of how I communicate real stories providing a lens into target customers assisting teams in identifying gaps providing structure to blueprints and opportunities.

 One of my favourite methods to communicate a customer’s experience or journey through a product or service is illustrating compelling customer experiences enabling potential opportunities, for innovation.